Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level A

-Supports Moodle pages have been carefully designed to support a focus order that is logical and aids in understanding the structure of each page.
+Supports Moodle pages have been carefully designed to support a logical focus order, aiding in the understanding of each page’s structure.

 2.4.4 Link Purpose (In Context)